schwebels/bonniethiel/content/post/2021-09-15-covid19deaths/index.markdown

 Copy the path from the clipboard in the read.table() function shown below so that R knows where to find your data

-str() is a very important function that shows the structure of the data file head() shows the first n rows of data

 ```r